gianlacasella/DeepQLearning_BreakoutProblem/README.md

 ## Modifications I made to the algorithm

 * Modified the action space: the original environment action space is given by ['NOOP', 'FIRE', 'RIGHT', 'LEFT'], but I removed the 'FIRE' option.
 On each episode, the wrapper makes the 'FIRE' action.
-Then, the action space is reduced at: ['NOOP', 'LEFT', 'RIGHT']
+Then, the action space is reduced to: ['NOOP', 'LEFT', 'RIGHT']

 * Added through the environment wrapper a negative reward when the agent loses a life